DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2025-09-15-quantum-leap.md

 At its core, quantum information science is built on principles that redefine what computation can achieve.

-Unlike classical bits, which are confined to values of 0 or 1, qubits can exist in linear combinations of states using **Superposition**, unlocking parallelism at the computational level.
+Unlike classical bits, which are confined to values of 0 or 1, qubits can exist in linear combinations of states using **superposition**, unlocking parallelism at the computational level.
 \[
 |\psi\rangle = \alpha|0\rangle + \beta|1\rangle
 \]